pchandu/pair-reading/README.md

         this.setState(stateCopy);
     }
 ```
-xOnce a user finishes onboarding, the user lands on the dashboard, where the main functionality of the app exists.
+Once a user finishes onboarding, the user lands on the dashboard, where the main functionality of the app exists.
 **screenshot of dashboard**

 The dashboard is broken into 3 modules: user profile (left), recent posts & casual reading of the day (middle), and more external interaction such as scheduling meetings feature and bookclubs (right).